lambdaisland/witchcraft-workshop/README.md

 "Pause on Lost Focus".
 Make sure it says "Pause on Lost Focus: Disabled".
 Now you can switch to your editor (E.g. with Alt+Tab) while Minecraft stays visible.

+This part is a little tricky, Minecraft has a tendency to grab your mouse cursor.
+You can get it back with `ESC`, but that pauses the game, so you no longer see what's happening.
+What tends to work is putting the minecraft window and editor window side-by-side, then using a keyboard shortcut to switch to your editor.
+After that try not to hover over the minecraft window, or it will capture your mouse cursor again.

+Alternatively pair up with someone, so you can connect with minecraft from one laptop, and with nREPL from the other.
+You can even have multiple players and coders connected to the same server for even more fun (or more chaos).

 ## Understanding the Basics

 This workshop is open to anyone, regardless of whether you've actually played